Robert Clyde Lynch

-This is about a physician from Nevada, for the bishop from Florida see Robert Nugent Lynch.

 Robert Clyde Lynch (1880 - 1931) was a physician from the United States.

 Biography

 Lynch was born in Carson City, Nevada.

 Career

 He made important contributions related to otolaryngology, a special field of medicine that deals with the ears, nose and throat.
 He improved on the surgical procedure known as the Lynch operation, a frontal sinus operation.
 He was the first to film motion pictures of the larynx and the vocal cords.